 Do children get homework?

 Yes, homework is provided at every lesson, this is to be completed and returned at the next lesson.
-Homework is returned back to the student and this forms a very important part of the learning programme.
+This forms one part of the the learning programme.

 Is the homework marked?